-Among the many heroes of the Greek War of Independence, Georgios Dimitrios Dikaios, better known by the nickname “Papaflessas,” was perhaps the most eccentric personality.
+Among the many heroes of the Greek War of Independence, Georgios Dimitrios Dikaios, better known by the nom de guerre “Papaflessas,” was perhaps the most eccentric personality.

-At the same time he was a womaniser and hard drinker who lived a life of debauchery, completely unfit for a man of the cloth.
+At the same time, he was a womanizer and hard drinker who lived a life of debauchery, completely unfit for a man of the cloth.

-He was also very irritable, belligerent and prone to create rivalries, even among his fellow fighters in the Greek War of independence.
+He was also very irritable, belligerent, and prone to creating rivalries, even amongst his fellow fighters in the Greek War of independence.

-For all these reasons, Papaflessas was personally hated by most of the rebelling Greeks, yet no one could deny that he was a devoted patriot who died for his homeland.
+Due to these reasons, Papaflessas was personally hated by most of the rebelling Greeks; yet, no one could deny that he was a devoted patriot who died for his homeland.

 Grigorios Dikaios-Flessas and Filiki Eteria

 Born Grigorios Dikaios in Messinia of Morias (today Peloponnese) in 1788, he was the son of Dimitrios Dikaios, a man who had fathered 28 children.
 “Flessas” was a nickname.

 Historians say that the young man inherited his love for women from his father—and women loved him back.

 In 1816, he became a monk in the monastery of Panagias tis Velanidias in Kalamata, where he took the name Grigorios Flessas, hence “Papaflessas” (or literally “priest Flessas”).

 Papaflessas soon clashed fiercely with a Turkish official over the monastery property and was forced to leave the area.